 Comprehensive Loss.
 Comprehensive loss includes net loss and other comprehensive income or loss.
-Other comprehensive loss may include unrealized gains and losses on available-for-sale securities and gains and losses on certain derivative instruments.
-The Company presents comprehensive loss and its components in the audited consolidated statements of comprehensive loss.
+Other comprehensive loss may include unrealized gains and losses on available-for-sale securities.
+The Company presents comprehensive loss and its components in the consolidated statements of comprehensive loss.

 Financial Instruments.
 Marketable equity securities are classified as available for sale with any unrealized gain or loss recorded in other comprehensive income.
 If a decline in fair value of a security is determined to be other than temporary, an impairment loss is recognized.
 Cash and cash equivalents, deposits and advances are accounted for at cost which approximates fair value.
-Accounts payable and accrued expenses are recorded at amortized cost.
+Accounts payable and convertible notes are recorded at amortized cost.
+The fair value of accounts payable and convertible notes may be less than the carrying value as a result of the Company's credit and liquidity risk.